 As for the economic indicators, the most direct elements to entrepreneurship such as the "Business Environment", "Infrastructure" and "Unemployment" have not improved much for the respondents.
 To conclude, we cannot take a stand with or against the 2011 political and economic change that took place in Libya for the main reason that there is no clear substitute to the past regime and also there are no signs of improved conditions for entrepreneurs in Libya.
-Hence, the conditions remain the same if not worse in most of the cases as far as the economic indicators are concerned.
+Hence, the conditions remain the same if not worse in most of the cases as far as the economic indicators are concerned which is an important observation in this research.